Here are the answers to some of the most Frequently Asked Questions our firm receives.

 Q. What do I need to do to start a new business?

-A. Typically, most people will go to their lawyer first, get the business set up and then contact an accountant.
-We would rather that you contact us at the beginning.
-There are many different kinds of companies and we can help you select the best one for the kind of company that you will be setting up.
-Then we will continue to help you with payroll, tax returns, monthly accounting, financial statements to whatever degree you need.
+A. Typically, most people go to their lawyer first to get the business set up and then contact an accountant.
+We prefer that you contact us from the beginning.
+When forming a business, there are many different options and we can help you select the best option for the kind of company that you will be setting up.
+After the initial formation, we will continue to provide value-added services including payroll, tax returns, monthly accounting, & financial statements to the degree you and your new business will need.

 Q. Should I use a lawyer or an accountant to incorporate my business?